 I believe use of this tool combined with a precise and thorough physical therapy evaluation can help guide a better conversation and help patients make better decisions about when and if surgery is right for them.

 When people understand why some activities may be safer or better than others, or why a condition might get better with activity modification, or why asking better questions of their doctor leads to better outcomes, healthy things happen.
-Sure, health is the first wealth but knowledge is how you get returns on that investment.
+Sure, health is the first wealth but knowledge and facts are how you get return on that investment.